yhoogstrate/flaimapper/README.md

 [ncRNAdb09\_with\_tRNAs\_and\_Pseudogenes\_\_21\_oct\_2011\_\_hg19.fasta.fai](https://raw.github.com/yhoogstrate/flaimapper/master/share/annotations/ncRNA\_annotation/ncRNA\_annotation/ncRNAdb09\_with\_tRNAs\_and\_Pseudogenes\_\_21\_oct\_2011\_\_hg19.fasta.fai)

-Besides the FASTA file, you need the FASTA file to have a <U>corresponding index file</U> under the name '*<prefix>.fa.fai*'.
+You need to have a <U>corresponding index file</U> under the name '*<prefix>.fa.fai*' besides your FASTA reference file.

-*We don't provide any other reference genome than ncRNAdb09.*
+*Yet we don't provide any other reference genome than the Human ncRNAdb09.*

 ### Input: SSLM